unose/masked_lang_model/README.md

 [CODE/train_mlm_v1_ok_multi_gpu.py](https://github.com/unose/masked_lang_model/blob/main/CODE/train_mlm_v1_ok_multi_gpu.py)

-This version of the code utilizes multiple GPUs by leveraging the `notebook_launcher` function from the `accelerate` library.
-The `training_function()` implements the training and evaluation loop, performing the following steps:
+This version of the code ([see demo video]()) utilizes multiple GPUs by leveraging the `notebook_launcher` function from the `accelerate` library.
+The `training_function(https://unomail-my.sharepoint.com/:v:/g/personal/myoungkyu_unomaha_edu/Edoy9g3mBkhEsKIaZYJoJYkBbgWvkt6PqJlc6nBze8EayQ?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=rFeeHY)` implements the training and evaluation loop, performing the following steps:

 ***In training loop***, the model is set to training mode with `model.train()`.
 The training loop iterates through the batches of data from `train_dataloader`.
 The model processes the batch to produce `outputs`.
 The loss is computed from the model's outputs.
 The backward pass is performed with `accelerator.backward(loss)`.